 When will Endowment scholarships be awarded?

-The student Aid Committee meets the last week of May to award the scholarships.
-All students receiving a scholarship will be notified in June.
+The student Aid Committee meets in April to award the scholarships.
+All students receiving a scholarship will be notified by the first of May.

 Are there any discounts available for ministers or their children?

 Dependents of missionaries for the Church of God should contact the world missions department at the Church of God International Headquarters.
 Some Endowed Scholarships are designed specifically for children of missionaries.
 Information about these scholarships are located on the Financial Aid web site under Endowed Scholarships.

 The first place you may want to check out is the free scholarships link on our website.
 Check local business and organizations in your area such as Papa Johns, Wal-Mart, Elks Club, etc… Guidance Counselors are also a great place to start for high school juniors and seniors.
 Also, the Financial Aid Office will send e-mail information on scholarships as we get them.

 How does a student get a work-study job?

 First, you must be determined to be federally eligible.
 A Financial Aid Counselor can determine this from the results of your FAFSA and your Financial Aid award package.
 Second, you need to contact the Student Employment Office at (423) 614-8699 they will have you complete an applications or submit a resume to firstname.lastname@example.org.
 Third, the Student Employment Office will try to place you in a position suitable to your skills and qualifications.
 Fourth, the Student Employment Office will try to find an office that is interested in hiring you, that particular office will contact the FAO and advise us as to how many hours a week you will be working.
 See the Lee University catalog for more information.

 Are there any forms to be filled out for Federal Work Study?